Eminent Domain

 The government follows a particular process when it takes private land for public use under eminent domain law.
 It begins with its broader expansion or public improvement plan.

-If the matter goes into condemnation, the property owner (typically with the help of an attorney and an appraiser) will offer their own property valuation.
-One option for property owners is to dispute the forced sale by challenging the government's proposed use of the land, but these challenges typically fail as long as the use is determined to be "proper" and for the public good.
+In a condemnation action, the property owner will offer their property valuation with the help of an attorney and an appraiser.
+One option for property owners is to dispute the forced sale by challenging the government's proposed use of the land.
+These challenges often fail as long as the use is determined to be proper and for the public good.

-Another option is to suggest that the claim is too broad, which in some limited cases, may reduce the scope of the purchase.
-But the value of the property is generally the main issue when eminent domain cases go into condemnation proceedings.
+Another option is to suggest that the government’s claim is too broad.
+In some limited cases, this may reduce the scope of the taking.
+The value of the property is often the main issue when eminent domain cases go into condemnation proceedings.

 What Is the Meaning of 'Public Use?'

 Since invoking eminent domain requires that the taken property be used for public use, it's important to understand what that means from a legal perspective.
-The term "public use" is not limited to the actual, direct use by the public — as would be the case for parks or roads — but refers to any use that generally gives a benefit to the public.
+Public use is not limited to the actual, direct use by the public, as would be the case for parks or roads.
+Instead, it refers to any use that gives a benefit to the public.

-For instance, a parcel of land with an abandoned factory may be obtained and cleared of all structures through eminent domain.
-Even if the end result is an empty lot, and not everyone "uses" the land, it could be argued that this benefits the community as a whole because of the aesthetic or environmental improvement from its removal.
+For instance, a parcel of land with an abandoned factory may be obtained and cleared of all structures through eminent domain proceedings.
+The end result may be an empty lot, but it could be argued that this benefits the community as a whole because of the aesthetic or environmental improvement from its removal.

 Eminent domain can get confusing at times.
 Click on a link below for more details or speak with a real estate attorney if you have specific questions about your property rights.